 1381-2, Edmund de Thorpe, kt.
 John Plays, Robert Howard, and Roger de Boys, knights, …, to grant the castle of Mettingham, the manors of Ilketshall and Mells, three-fourths of the manor of Bramfield, … of a chantry to be removed from Raveningham to the said castle, John Plays retaining land in Weeting, and Robert Howard in Garboldisham (Norfolk).
 Suffolk.
 Norfolk.
 (S) UKNA.

-4/2/1383, “Debtor: Edmund de Thorpe, knight [held fees in Wreningham, Humbleyard Hundred, and in Gateley, Launditch Hundred, and in Fundenhale, Depwade Hundred, Norfolk].
+4/2/1383 at Norwich, “Debtor: Edmund de Thorpe, knight [held fees in Wreningham, Humbleyard Hundred, and in Gateley, Launditch Hundred, and in Fundenhale, Depwade Hundred, Norfolk].
 Creditor: William de Eton, and Thomas Hert, citizens of Norwich [Norfolk].
 Amount: £18 6s.
 8d.”
 (S) UKNA.

 1387, Sir Thomas Gerbridge settled Marlingford on Sir Edmund Thorp.